 My name is Abigail Jacobs.
-I’ll be 32 in a couple months and I’m currently living and working in Da Nang, Vietnam.
+I’ll be 32 in a couple of months and I’m currently living and working in Da Nang, Vietnam.
 My boyfriend and I left the USA about two and a half years ago.
 We taught for a year and a half in Thailand.
 After that, we traveled for 7 months throughout SE Asia.
-We decided to live and work in Vietnam on a 12 month visa as it was time to save up some money again!
+We decided to live and work in Vietnam on a 12-month visa as it was time to save up some money again!
 I’ve been teaching English online with DaDa for four months and I love it!

 Vietnam offers a variety of visa options for US citizens.
 When I first visited Vietnam, I did so on a 3-month tourist visa and I was not working.
 When I returned, I did so on a 12-month business visa.
 This visa allows me to stay in the country for 12 months without having to do any “border runs”.
 There are different lengths of tourist and business visas available, some may require border runs.

-The 12 month business visa was the most expensive option.
-But I was more than happy to pay for it up front, because I hate border runs (!!!) and they end up costing more in the long run.
+The 12-month business visa was the most expensive option.
+But I was more than happy to pay for it upfront because I hate border runs (!!!) and they end up costing more in the long run.
 E-visas are a very quick and popular option for coming to Vietnam.
 I had my visa arranged with the help of Ms. Oanh Ha with Go Viet Travel, a tour and visa service out of Hanoi.
 I found her through suggestions in Facebook groups, and she arranged my Vietnam visa while I was traveling in Bali.
 It was quick and efficient.
 I had an excellent experience.

 **Please Note: I am not a visa expert.
 I am only sharing my experience.
 Be sure to do your own research on the visa options and requirements, as these things are subject to change!
 Also, it is your responsibility to research E-visa companies and find a trustworthy provider.